Trump vows North Korea threat will be met with 'fire and fury'

-WASHINGTON — Amid escalating tensions over North Korea, President Donald Trump on Tuesday promised "fire and fury like the world has never seen" if North Korea continues to threaten nuclear action against the United States.
+WASHINGTON — Amid sharply escalating tensions with North Korea, President Donald Trump on Tuesday promised "fire and fury like the world has never seen" if the country continues to threaten the United States.

-"North Korea best not make any more threats to the United States," the president warned, responding to a question during a brief press availability at his Bedminster Golf Club, where he's spent the last several days.
+"North Korea best not make any more threats to the United States," the president warned, responding to a reporter's question during at his Bedminster Golf Club, where Trump has spent the last several days.
 "They will be met with fire, fury and frankly power the likes of which this world has never seen before."

+Trump's came just hours after reports that North Korea had developed a nuclear weapon small enough to fit on a missile.

-Trump's comments seem to draw a red line at continued threats from North Korea's Kim Jong Un, who the president said Tuesday has been "very threatening" recently.
+The president also said North Korea's leader, Kim Jong Un, has been "very threatening" recently.

 U.S. officials believe North Korea now has the capability to put a nuclear weapon on a missile, NBC News learned Tuesday.
 According to a U.S. official briefed on the assessment, the advance does not mean North Korea has a nuclear-tipped intercontinental ballistic missile (ICBM) that can survive reentry accurately.